 Peru-born chef Alejandro Saravia introduced many Melburnians to Peruvian cuisine for the first time between 2014 and 2021, when he ran the kitchen at CBD restaurant Pastuso.
-In recent years, his focus has been more local – Saravia’s CBD venue Farmer’s Daughters, which sprawls over three storeys in the city’s luxe 80 Collins precinct, is dedicated to the produce of Victoria’s Gippsland region, while its more intimate sister, Victoria by Farmer’s Daughters, is one of Federation Square’s signature culinary experiences, heroing local producers from across the state.
+In recent years, his focus has been more local.
+Saravia’s CBD venue Farmer’s Daughters sprawls over three storeys in the city’s luxe 80 Collins precinct, and is dedicated to the produce of Victoria’s Gippsland region.
+Its more intimate sister, Victoria by Farmer’s Daughters, is one of Federation Square’s signature culinary experiences, heroing local producers from across the state.

-Now, Saravia is looking beyond state borders, opening the 220-seat Morena in a breezy, high-ceilinged space inside Martin Place’s historic GPO building.
-The site was formerly home to Italian diner Intermezzo.
+Now, Saravia is looking beyond state borders, opening the 200-seat Morena in a breezy, high-ceilinged space inside Martin Place’s historic GPO building – on Monday April 15.
+First expected in November 2023, the restaurant sits in the former site of Italian diner Intermezzo.
 It’s the second iteration of Morena for Saravia: before he moved to Melbourne, he ran a restaurant of the same name in Surry Hills from 2011 until 2013.
 This time, the brief is bigger and bolder.

 “It’s a project that’s been in the making for 15 years,” Saravia tells Broadsheet.
 “When I started introducing Peruvian cuisine to Australia, there was a lot of misinterpretation of what [it] was.
 Everything was mixed into one pot without the clear recognition of [whether it was from] Peru, Argentina, Colombia, Brazil, Mexico.
 Morena 2.0 is the culmination of all these years, and rounds up my experience as a chef and restaurateur.”